GSA/fpki-guides/pages/fpki_cas.md

 A **Certificate Authority (CA)** is an entity (i.e., system) that issues digital certificates.
 These digital certificates are based on **cryptography** and follow the X.509 standard format for public key certificates required for information security. <!-- Term is "X.509 standard"...
 Definition correct? -->

 Any CA in the FPKI may be referred to as an **FPKI CA**; however, the three highest level CAs in the Federal Government's FPKI are the **FPKI Trust Infrastructure CAs**.
-The FPKI Trust Infrastructure CAs are operated, managed, and maintained by the **FPKI Management Authority (FPKIMA)** program office.
+They are operated, managed, and maintained by the **FPKI Management Authority (FPKIMA)** program office.

 The FPKI Trust Infrastructure CAs serve as the **Root** and **Anchors** <!-- Is Anchor the same as Trust Anchor? --> for the **Intermediate** and **Issuing CAs** operated by: